runlevel5/ruby-journal-source/source/_posts/2014-10-03-how-to-integrate-sidekiq-with-activejob.markdown

 Those callbacks hook into the enqueuing and performing steps of the job.

 We can use callbacks to do job logging and notification.
-Saying that we want to notify our manager once the job is finished, we could code do:
+Below is the code to notify manager once the job is finished:

 ```ruby
 class CsvImportJob < ActiveJob::Base